jdoleary/Spellmasons/docs/TasksCurrent.md

 - soul capture (like pokeball)
 - generic summon (1 for each enemy, does bigger and better enemies depending on stack)
 - explode a corpse (same as bloat?)
-- split: like clone but each copy is smaller and has half of max stats (a curse so it can be undone)
 - grow a barrier
 - slow/ cripple: reduce max stamina
 - set fires on board that spreads
-- Displace: Teleports target to a random location
 - damage spells:
-    - Slice: basic / already have
-    - Rend: Does more damage as it stacks
-    - bleed: Does damage relative to how much health is missing
-    - mana burn
-    - suffocate: kill in 5 turns
-        - number of turns relative to health
-    - drown: deal massive damage if unit is submerged in liquid
-    - poison: dot
     - stomp: more damage the closer they are
 - Tornado: Travells through the map throwing things around (maybe a good enemy ability)